-Join Christopher Brooks for an in-depth discussion in this video Understanding picture session essentials, part of Film Scoring with Pro Tools.
+Join Christopher Brooks for an in-depth discussion in this video Understanding picture session essentials, part of Pro Tools: Filmscoring.

 Picture sessions provide a very flexible and organized approach to film scoring.
 They can serve as an overview, a well- organized presentation, a template, a separate video server and a repository of ideas.
 Once we have the picture and track in the session, we should make some markers reflecting our spotting.
 Spotting is when you and the director decide where the music starts and stops, as well as its tone and dramatic content.
 The cue markers that we are putting in represent the four cues that the director and I have spotted in Reel 1, 1m1, 1m2, 1m3, and 1m4 all with unique titles as well.